-- 1. Upgrade and replacement of HVAC units to improve air quality and ventilation - 2.
-Upgrade vent fans for increase ventilation
+1. Upgrade and replacement of HVAC units to improve air quality and ventilation

 Activity 2(Q) Developing strategies and implementing public health protocols including, to the greatest extent possible and not inconsistent with state law, policies in line with guidance from the Centers for Disease Control and Prevention for the reopening and operation of school facilities to effectively maintain the health and safety of students, educators, and other staff.